canjs/can-validate-interface/can-interface.md

 ```

 @param {Array.<String, Array.<String>>} propertyArrays Property names and arrays of property names to validate existence of

-@return {function({*}): {{message:String, related:Array.<String>}}} Function that validates an object for properties in propertyArrays and returns an error record or undefined
+@return {function({*}): {{message:String, related:Array.<String>}}} Function that validates an object for properties in propertyArrays and returns an error record or undefined if no properties are missing.

 @signature `validateArgumentInterface(func, argIndex, propertyArrays, errorHandler)`

-Get a function that wraps the provided function argument, validating an indicated argument for the provided
+Get a function that wraps the provided function, validating an indicated argument for the provided
 properties and calling a callback if properties are missing:

 ```js